Tug Hill Bird Quest

 An Outdoor Classroom Right in Your Backyard

-The Tug Hill Bird Quest is open to everyone.
-K-8 classrooms, home schoolers, youth groups, families, and individuals that live in the Tug Hill Region are welcome and encouraged to participate!
-It's free, it's fun, and it's a great learning opportunity.
+School classrooms, home schoolers, youth groups, families, and individuals that live in the Tug Hill region are welcome and encouraged to participate.

-Scroll down for all the details and to register!
+Scroll down for details and to register

 Here's How It Works:

-• Teams in need can request to receive birdseed, a bird feeder and/or a Tug Hill natural history guidebook free of charge.
+- Schools, homeschools and youth groups in need can request to receive birdseed, a bird feeder and/or a Tug Hill natural history guidebook free of charge.
 All supplies are provided on a first come, first served basis as materials are available.
 Supplies are either delivered or picked up by teams in mid-April.

-• Teams watch each day and record the bird species and how many individuals of each they see during the official observation week.
+3 - Watch the feeder each day during the official observation week and record the bird species and how many individuals of each you see.

 Download: